neurogeom/CAR/docs/4-CAR-Mobile.md

 ## CAR Mobile

-CAR-Mobile (Hi5) is a tool developed on Android system to allow visualization and assisted analysis of multi-dimensional image.
+CAR-Mobile (Hi5) is a tool developed for the Android system to allow visualization and assisted analysis of multi-dimensional images.
 The tool has been implemented in Java with OpenGL.

-This supplement describes common use cases for Hi5 and the Hi5 software itself (installation, user interface, available functionalities, etc.).
-Since Hi5 is in ongoing development, this supplement might not include the most recent updates, or it could be based on a slightly different naming of the various functionalities available.
+This supplement describes common use cases for Hi5 and the Hi5 software itself, including installation, user interface, and available functionalities.
+Since Hi5 is under ongoing development, this supplement may not include the most recent updates, or it could reflect slightly different names for the various functionalities available.

 ### Installation